Salesforce: a leader in CRM with shortcomings for document-centric processes

 By keeping the above-mentioned content within Salesforce, you are creating an information silo.
-How do you collaborate on content with users outside Salesforce and contacts outside of your organisation?
+How do you collaborate on content with users outside of Salesforce and contacts outside of your organization?
 Are you going to produce copies on file shares or send out copies by email?
 This would be an absolute nightmare from an information governance perspective.
 Are you adding users to Salesforce to give them access?
 Probably not as we established already that this is a very costly option.

 3. It is not best-of-breed for content-centric collaboration

 Salesforce was never designed as a content-centric collaboration and productivity platform, I cannot blame this on Salesforce.
 For that exact reason, the features Salesforce offers to collaborate and govern content such as documents can only be rated as rudimentary.

 How can I tackle this?

 Stating the obvious is easy.
 However, I also want to offer a perspective on how to address these challenges.
 The key to this is integration.
 Integrating Salesforce with a best-of-